openfga/rfcs/20240328-queries-with-usersets.md

 # Drawbacks
 [drawbacks]: #drawbacks

 - Confusion for application developers.
 So far, developers have largely assumed that a Check returns `{allowed: true}` if and only if there is a tuple or tuples in the system saying so.
-With this proposal we are introducing the idea of "implicit" tuples.
+With this proposal we are introducing the idea of invariant relationships.

 # Alternatives
 [alternatives]: #alternatives